mlan/docker-asterisk/ROADMAP.md

 ## Dial plan

-- Sanitize all incoming extensions so they are all international

 ## Documentation

 Needed. :)
 Start with describing the seeding procedure(s).

-Perhaps use separate files for Autoban and Websms?
+Perhaps use separate files for Autoban?

 ## Music on hold
 - script that converts sound files to wav 8000 Hz mono

 ## Autoban

+- Write to autoban.nft every time we get a security event and updates NFT, so that its state is always preserved.
 - Write shell utility to add/delete IPs from `nft` state.
 Use shell utility name `autoban` and rename service to `autoband.php`.
 - Sanitize conf settings.
 Issue warning and use defaults when invalid settings are detected.